BELIEVE IN BOUDOIR

 3. Share your work on Facebook: Similarly, upload your images to your Facebook account and request support from your friends by asking them to like, comment, and share your posts.
 This will generate further exposure and potentially attract more clients.

 4. Upload your images to Smart Album and design your album: Smart Album is a platform where you can upload your images and design your album layout.
 Designing and ordering an album is a crucial step, as it provides a tangible product that showcases your work.
 It's essential to prioritize this step before launching your business, as it demonstrates professionalism and credibility.
-I recommend using Konpoli for your album needs.
-Register with Konpoli, upload your designed smart album, and follow the provided link to learn more about the process.
+I recommend using DreamBooksPro for your album needs.
+Register with DreamBooksPro, upload your designed smart album, and follow the provided link to learn more about the process.

 By following these steps, you'll be able to build a strong online portfolio and make your work accessible to potential clients.
 Remember, designing and ordering an album is a critical aspect of establishing your photography business and should not be overlooked.
 It's akin to opening a store without having products to sell – it simply cannot be done.
-By working with Konpoli and leveraging their services, you can ensure high-quality albums that will impress your clients.
+By working with DreamBooksPro and leveraging their services, you can ensure high-quality albums that will impress your clients.

 DAY 7: GO PUBLIC